Vox: Single Manual Continentals

 V301H.jpg (29007 bytes)

-This the Continental built by Thomas Organ in Sepulveda, CA. They must have been in an awful hurry to get their chunk of the exploding Combo Organ market, because they cranked this sucker out for only about 3-4 months, then stopped production and began marketing Italian-built organs exclusively.
+This the Continental built by Thomas Organ in Sepulveda, CA. They must have been in an awful hurry to get their chunk of the exploding Combo Organ market, because they cranked this sucker out for only about 4 months (~Feb-Jun 1966), then stopped production and began marketing Italian-built organs exclusively.

-The V301H is a bit mysterious, what with the wooden keys and rear supports just like it's UK brethren, but with a very different oscillator board design (with no known schematics or service info in existence), and straddling the fence on the drawbar tip color (White like Italians, Red like UK models).
+The V301H is a bit mysterious, what with the wooden keys and rear supports just like it's UK brethren, but with a very different oscillator board design, and straddling the fence on the drawbar tip color (White like Italians, Red like UK models).
 While not as common as Italian models, they're certainly not as rare as some would have you believe.
 I've seen quite a few of these on eBay and elsewhere.
+In fact, I own one myself!

 (Thanks to Tom and to Antonio for the pictures)